twhiston/maxGPT/README.md

 All of the following commands can be called from the [maxGPT] inlet.
 However in normal operation, once you have created a .env file, you don't need to think about these.
-If you need to advance in a more advanced way however there are a few useful things you can do
+However if you need to use maxGPT in a more advanced way there are a few useful things you can do

 ### api-key